AdKats/AdKats/README.md

     winning team as winner, having the running autobalancer scramble teams for a more balanced game next match.
 </p>
 <p>
-    There are 3 commands that are used for surrender vote, surrender, votenext, and nosurrender.
+    There are 3 commands used for surrender vote, surrender, votenext, and nosurrender.
 Access to these three commands, or a subset of them, must be given to your "Guest" role in the role settings section before this system can be used.
 <ul>